AzonInc/Doorman/docs/en/guide/getting-started.md

 :::

 ### 6. Memory Read
-Once the indoor station model is identified, the system will attempt to read its memory.
+Once the indoor station model is identified, the LED will pulse green-turquoise **slowly** while the system attempts to read its memory.

 🕒 This process can take **up to 30 seconds**.